dsp2003/clef/README.md

 + [M] Slime furniture recipes auto-learned upon Green Slime pickup

++ [M] Mole and Frog merchant objects have proper icons and breakable.
+Also, both have Novakid lines, and the Mole has proper descriptions

 + [M] Removed protection from randomly generated dungeons.
 Explaination: they weren't designed to use shields in the first place, and lots of players has already experienced problems with being unable to even access their front entrances, "thanks" to randomly generated ground obstacles, which also went under protection of the shield

 + [M] In order to compensate the protection removal, Tesla Spikes now have 20 points of "health" and much harder to harvest as a result